mindspore-ai/docs/tutorials/training/source_en/advanced_use/nlp_bert_poetry.md

 ## Sample Code

-Click [here](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com:443/DemoCode/bert_poetry_c.rar) to download and run the sample code to view the poem writing effect.
+Download the [sample code](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com:443/DemoCode/bert_poetry_c.rar) and run the sample code to view the poem writing effect.
 The code structure is as follows:

 ```text
 └─bert_poetry